aiven/devportal/docs/products/kafka/howto/configure-topic-tiered-storage.rst

-Enable and configuring tiered storage for topics
+Enable and configure tiered storage for topics
 ===========================================================================

 Aiven for Apache Kafka® offers flexibility in configuring tiered storage and setting retention policies.
 This guide will walk you through the process of configuring tiered storage for individual topic and configuring local retention policies.